javolution/javolution-cpp/README.md

 ```

 In order to guarantee the worst case execution time, the size of the heap memory used by classes derived from  java::lang::Object_Type can be set during bundle activation.
-Value-type objects (such as Integer, Double, Char) are manipulated by value and don't use the heap.
+Small immutable objects (such as java::lang::Boolean, java::lang::Char, java::lang::Integer, etc.) are manipulated by value and don't use the heap.

 ```cpp
 int main(int, char**) {